manasakoraganji/ChatApp_react/README.md

 Check from here - https://manasa-extraspace.netlify.app

 ### Features:
-Implemented chatbox whenever user enters context and hits enter, then respective message rendered by the message thread ✅
+Implemented chatbox whenever a user enters context and hits enter, then respective message rendered by the message thread ✅

 Implemented message thread by randomly filtering given users_list including time with hours and minutes ✅